Linuxfabrik/monitoring-plugins/ICINGA.rst

 To manage notifications we use a custom variable called ``criticality``.
 This variable is present on both services and hosts and is used to determine if and during what time period a notification is sent.

-A criticality of ``A`` will send a notification 7x24, ``B`` during office hours (5x12) and ``C`` never.
+A criticality of ``A`` will send a notification 7x24, ``B`` during business hours (5x12) and ``C`` never.

 The criticality of the host limits the notifications that the host's services can send.
-This means that if you have a host with criticality ``B`` and a service on that host with criticality ``A`` has a problem, the notification will only be sent during office hours.
+This means that if you have a host with criticality ``B`` and a service on that host with criticality ``A`` has a problem, the notification will only be sent during business hours.

-We aim to provide sensible default criticalities in the service templates.
-This means, most of the time it is enough to set the host criticality when adding a new host.
+We try to provide reasonable default criticalities in the service templates.
+This means that in most cases, when adding a new host, it is sufficient to set the host criticality.

 Host notifications: